Nosebleeds During Pregnancy: When You Should Be Concerned

 Pregnancy can be a time of great joy.
 It can also be a time of great anxiety and worry.
 Your body is constantly changing and it is difficult to determine what is normal and what is cause for alarm.
 Epistaxis, the medical term for a nosebleed, is a common complaint during pregnancy.

-I have experienced this condition first hand and it can be quite scary especially when it occurs in the first few weeks of a new pregnancy.
-I have learned a significant amount from my research and doctor visits after experiencing my first prenatal nosebleed.
-You may be happy to learn, that it is rarely a cause for concern.
+Below you will find detailed answers to each of these questions.
+I have experienced this condition first hand and it can be quite scary, especially when it occurs in the first few weeks of a new pregnancy.
+After experiencing my first prenatal nosebleed, I performed research and visited several doctors to learn more about the topic.
+You may be happy to learn that it is rarely a cause for concern.

 The nose has a rich vascular supply.
 These tiny blood vessels are located close to the skin surface making them very easy to damage.
 Dry air and nose picking are the most common causes of nosebleeds.